 Roadway Improvements by Lead Sponsor

 Many of the projects identified in the Thoroughfare Plan are outside of Dublin’s jurisdiction.
-The Thoroughfare Plan map (above) identifies improvements by lead sponsor agency, whether the City of Dublin, or another jurisdiction such as the City of Columbus, the City of Hilliard, Franklin County, Union County, or possibly Delaware County.
+The Thoroughfare Plan map (above) outlines the proposed improvements by the lead sponsor agency, which may be the City of Dublin or other jurisdictions, including the City of Columbus, the City of Hilliard, Franklin County, Union County, and possibly Delaware County.
 Many projects outside the corporation limits of Dublin have a substantial impact for Dublin’s residents or employees.
 Participation by Dublin for some projects near the city’s borders may be prudent to improve mobility to homes and major employment centers.

 Phasing of Roadway Improvements